 2) Breece Hall, Iowa State

-The Iowa State running back has excellent short-area explosion with decent long speed, natural elusiveness, and importantly, he has the vision to execute these attributes on the field.
+The Iowa State RB has excellent short-area explosion with decent long speed, natural elusiveness — and importantly — the vision to execute these attributes on the field.
 Like Spiller, he’s also an asset in the passing game with blocking and catching ability.
 However, Spiller presents more of a physical presence and has the edge over Hall in terms of contact balance.

 3) CJ Verdell, Oregon